 Nexen Aria AH7 review

-As a highly ambitious tire manufacturer, Nexen aims to get into the top 10 list of worldwide tire makers.
-With their latest statement about the Nexen Aria AH7 tire being a quiet, precision-performing touring tire with the longest treadwear warranty in its class, our team had to investigate.
+Nexen, a highly ambitious tire manufacturer, is determined to secure a spot in the top 10 list of worldwide tire makers.
+Their latest offering, the Nexen Aria AH7 tire, claims to be a quiet and precision-performing touring tire with the longest treadwear warranty in its class.
+Intrigued by this bold statement, our team embarked on an investigation.

 Key features and technologies